Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- Brown is responsible for taking 19.0% of his team's field goal attempts this season with 20.6 per game.

-- He's made 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.
+- He's attempted 7.3 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- Brown's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Brown's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the 76ers are ranked third in the league, giving up 110.9 points per game.
+- Defensively, the 76ers are ranked third in the league, conceding 110.9 points per contest.

-- The 76ers are the sixth-ranked team in the league, giving up 24.2 assists per game.
+- Conceding 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.
+- In terms of 3-pointers, the 76ers are ranked fifth in the league, allowing 11.6 makes per game.

 Jaylen Brown vs. the 76ers